A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Discussion

-\paragraph{Aggregation methods} Quantifying the epistemic uncertainty requires subtracting the expected entropy from the total entropy of the predictive distribution (see equations~(\ref{eq:uncdec}) and (\ref{eq:posteriorentr})).
-In such cases, the entropy is usually estimated via mean or summation over all pixel-level uncertainty values~\cite{mukhoti2018evaluating, camarasa2021quantitative, bhat2022influence, mukhoti2020calibrating, ma2024breaking, shen2021labeling, li2020uncertainty, dechesne2021bayesian, huang2018efficient, nair2020exploring, zepf2023laplacian}.
-However, this asserts the assumption of a factorized categorical distribution, i.e. uncorrelated pixels, which is a strong assumption that ignores the core rationale for the field's existence.
-Since this could explain failure cases of entropy-based uncertainty evaluation methods, it is important to shift towards contemporary generative models that enable exact likelihoods, improving the theoretical soundness of the evaluated entropies.
-Moreover, elements such as object class dependency, size, shape, proximity, contextual information etc. can all influence the decision-making of the aggregation method.
+Importantly, this fallacy could explain failure cases of entropy-based uncertainty evaluation methods in tasks such as Active Learning where sample informativeness/diversity is crucial.
+Elements such as object class dependency, size, shape, proximity, contextual information etc. can all influence the decision-making of the aggregation method.
 Notably, \citet{kahl2024values} argue that pixel aggregation should be considered as a separate, distinct modeling choice in probabilistic segmentation.
 The authors demonstrate that naive summation-based aggregation techniques~\citep{wang2019aleatoric, jungo2020analyzing, zhang2022epistemic, czolbe2021segmentation, camarasa2021quantitative} can cause the foreground object size to correlate with the uncertainty score.
-Some empirical studies have explored aggregation~\citep{camarasa2021quantitative, roy2018inherent, jungo2020analyzing, kasarla2019region, xie2022towards, wu2021redal}.
+Some empirical studies have explored other types of aggregation~\citep{camarasa2021quantitative, roy2018inherent, jungo2020analyzing, kasarla2019region, xie2022towards, wu2021redal}.
 However, we advocate for deeper investigation into well-informed image-level aggregation strategies and their implications for uncertainty quantification.